ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S3-kubernetes-03-networking-service-discovery/README.md

 / # curl web-flask-svc:3000
 ```

-- As we see kubernetes services provide DNS resolution.
+- As we see, Kubernetes services provide DNS resolution.

 ### NodePort

-- Change the service type of web-flask-svc service to NodePort to use the Node IP and a static port to expose the service outside the cluster.
+- Change the service type of the web-flask-svc service to NodePort to use the Node IP and a static port to expose the service outside the cluster.
 So we get the yaml file below.

 ```yaml
 apiVersion: v1